AC Running All Day in Austin? Here’s the Real Problem

 - 4 min read

-If your AC runs all day in Austin and your home still feels uncomfortable, humid, or expensive to cool, the issue is often not your air conditioning equipment.
+AC running all day in Austin but your home still feels hot, humid, or expensive to cool?
+The problem is often not your air conditioning system.

-After working in HVAC and home performance since 2009, testing and improving duct systems in over 1,000 Austin homes, one pattern is clear:
+After working in HVAC and home performance since 2009—and testing duct systems in over 1,000 Austin homes—I’ve seen the same pattern over and over:

-👉 Most comfort problems are caused by leaky ducts and poor duct design — not broken equipment.
+Most comfort problems come from leaky ducts and poor airflow, not broken equipment.

-Many homeowners replace perfectly functioning systems when the real issue is airflow, attic heat gain, or hidden duct leakage.
+Many homeowners replace systems that are working just fine, when the real issue is hidden duct leakage, poor design, or attic heat gain.

 Why This Happens So Often in Austin Homes